🖥 Monitor Comparison

 🌟 HDR & OLED Analysis

-Dell Alienware AW2726DM, MSI MAG 272QPW QD-OLED X24 uses OLED — each of the millions of pixels produces its own light and can switch off completely for true blacks.
+Dell Alienware AW2726DM, MSI MAG 272QPW QD-OLED X24 uses OLED -- each of the millions of pixels produces its own light and can switch off completely for true blacks.
 This means infinite contrast ratio and HDR highlights that pop against a genuinely dark background, which is impossible on any LED-backlit panel.
-Burn-in risk: OLED panels can develop permanent image retention from static content (taskbars, HUD elements) over thousands of hours.
-Modern OLED monitors include pixel-shift and refresh features to reduce risk — avoid leaving static images on-screen for extended periods.
+Burn-in risk: OLED monitors can develop permanent image retention from static content (taskbars, HUD elements, desktop icons) over thousands of hours.
+Modern OLED monitors include pixel-shift and refresh features to reduce risk -- avoid leaving static images on-screen for extended periods.

 Dell Alienware AW2726DM